joinpursuit/array-method-drills/README.md

 #### Every

 1. Determine if every number is greater than or equal to 2 [ok]
-1. determine if every word shorter than 7 characters
+1. determine if every word shorter than 7 characters [ok]

 #### Filter